Reserves of the Government of Singapore: Structure and composition

-State Land is a visible example of a component of the Past Reserves.
-When the Housing and Development Board (HDB) purchases State Land for the purpose of building flats, the purchase price paid by HDB goes into the Past Reserves.
+State-owned land is a visible example of a component of the Past Reserves.
+When the Housing and Development Board (HDB) purchases state land for the purpose of building flats, the price is paid into Past Reserves.

-Another example can be found when Central Provident Fund (CPF) monies are used by the CPF Board to invest in the exclusive purchase of Government-issued Special Singapore Government Securities (SSGS), the proceeds from these purchases go into the Past Reserves.
+Further, Central Provident Fund (CPF) money is used by the CPF Board to invest, as exclusive purchaser, in Special Singapore Government Securities (SSGS), with payments made into Past Reserves.